 Julian Fuller has been a practicing Anaesthetist for the last 29 years, with the last 20 years in Auckland, based at North Shore Hospital (Waitemata Health), and with private practice.
 Since 2011 he is also the Vice President of the NZ Hospital Specialists Association known as the ASMS (Assoc of Salaried Med Specialists).
 He qualified in Cape Town, before emigrating to NZ in 1992.
 His other passion is yacht racing, and he won the Whitbread Round the World Yacht Race in 1981/82, as well as having numerous Ocean passages under his keel.

-Editor of Transactions
+President Elect and Editor of Transactions

 Stephen is a consultant radiologist working in public and private practice in Auckland.
 He has appointments Auckland District Health Board (body radiologist), Breastscreen Counties-Manukau and is a partner at Auckland Radiology Group, where is currently the managing partner.

 Sarah was appointed a district court Judge in 2000 and holds a family court warrant and also hears Judge alone criminal matters.
 Sarah is the executive Judge for the Auckland court where she is based.